 i) a first call opening in December, ending the 15th March 2021

-ii) a second call opening in April, ending in June (date to come)
+ii) a second call opening in April, ending the 20th June 2021

 Candidates from all over the world can apply to scholarships and grants awarded by the Graduate Programme.

 The Graduate Programme offers:

 - Scholarships for the academic year, renewable in M2

 - criteria: students having the highest academic records